Aashcharya1/BrandMonitorAI/README.md

 **AI-Powered Security Monitoring and Vulnerability Management Platform**

 BrandMonitorAI is a comprehensive security monitoring and orchestration platform built on a modern microservices architecture.
-It integrates multiple security scanning tools (amass, masscan, nmap, Nessus) with AI-powered analysis capabilities, featuring a ChatGPT-like interface powered by LibreChat.
+It integrates multiple security scanning tools with AI-powered analysis capabilities, featuring a ChatGPT-like interface powered by LibreChat.

 ---